Prohibition: A Lesson Not Learned

 Harry's twenty five year media blitz against cannabis was an enormous success.
 The police organized sting operations and herded thousands of African and Mexican Americans into jails and prisons.
 Some of those caught included celebrities like Louis Armstrong and Robert Mitchum.
 In the wake of these successful crackdowns, Harry lobbied for and received more tax money from Congress to expand his Bureau of Narcotics.

 Harry's campaign to destroy the "devil's weed" became a common news headline and made him a powerful figure in the government.
 It also made cannabis the new “forbidden fruit” in the illegal drug market.
-The passage of tough new laws increased its value and attracted more dealers into the market, which in turn triggered Congress to pass more tough new laws.
+The passage of tough new laws increased its value and attracted more dealers, which in turn triggered Congress to pass more and tougher laws.
 Harry campaign to stamp out cannabis became a gold mine for growers and smugglers.

 The black market in cannabis attracted entrepreneurs from all over the world who wanted to ship their product to eager American consumers.
-As the shipments increased, the Government hired planes and pilots to spray poison on cannabis fields in Mexico, Columbia, South America, Afghanistan, etc. Over the next quarter century, Harry's ultimate dream of leading a global persecution against the most useful plant in the world became a reality.
+As the shipments increased, the Government hired more agents to patrol the borders and pilots to spray poison from planes on cannabis fields in Mexico, Columbia, South America, Afghanistan, etc. Over the next quarter century, Harry's ultimate dream of leading a global attack against the most useful plant in the world became a reality.

 Harry achieved final victory in 1961, when he pressured United Nations delegates into signing the Uniform Narcotics Act.
 The new law made it illegal for anyone on the planet to grow or possess cannabis/hemp/marijuana in any form.